Calling Test

 Give yourself 1-2 weeks to grieve.
 Then pivot from mourning to movement.

 Not frantic job-searching.
 Intentional exploration.
-Use this unexpected space to ask the questions you have been too busy to ask:
+Use this unexpected space to ask the questions you've been too busy to ask:

 • Am I in the right career — or just the familiar one?